lockevod/Karoo-KDoubleType/README.md

 - Rolling fields shows only one field (for small and medium size fields) and change every 5-10-20-30 seconds between three different measures.
 You can select only two if you want (or only want but I don't know if this is very useful ;) )
 - You can use Headwind Field, this is from Timklge app, and it's mandatory to install and configure the app.
 KDouble extension only takes the values from Timklge app and shows in the field (rolling/vertical/horizontal).
 In this case, you have to select Timklge headwind field also in this profile.
+- Rolling fields have Extra Time option.
+If you check this option first field has x3 time.

 ## Know Bugs
 - The max number of every field horizontal is 3 digits, but it's better if you don't mix two types with 3 digits always.